grayherm/handbook/docs/ch1/antitank-basics.md

 Anti-Tank is pretty self explanatory: you counter tanks, or well anything with armor.

 IMPORTANT!!!
 Your launchers have a backblast meaning anybody closely behind you will have his or her face melted off.
 Make sure people are clear from your backblast before firing.
+And check targets thx xx armadillo.

 ## 2. Light Anti-Tank